circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 {}
 ```

 The events passed to the Round state machine are very close to the preconditions for the transition functions in the BFT paper.
 In addition:
 - the `NewRound` events specify if the SM runs in the proposer mode or not.
 In the former case a value is also passed to the SM from the executor.
 - there are two `Poposal` events, for valid and invalid values.
-Therefore the `valid(v)` check is not performed in the SM but externally by the executor (tbd who exactly does that)
+Therefore, the `valid(v)` check is not performed in the round SM but externally by the executor (TBD who exactly does that)

 ```rust
 pub enum Event<C: Consensus> {